 As shown in another post, in Windows 7 I had a streamlined, highly organized, highly accessible Start menu containing literally hundreds of entries.
 I knew where things were, and I could find them very quickly.
-Even better, my customized Start menu was saved on a drive other than drive C. It would stay in place; it could be backed up; and it would be working after as I reinstalled Windows from scratch or restored an image of drive C.
+Even better, my customized Start menu was saved on a drive other than drive C. It would stay in place; it could be backed up; and it would be working after I reinstalled Windows from scratch or restored an image of drive C.

 Now, the question was, how can I get something like that in Linux Mint?
 I was surprised that it was so hard to get a good answer.
 This post describes the steps I went through in that quest.
+(Note: readers sharing that reaction may appreciate another post’s suggestion for the future direction of desktop Linux.
+Note also my more recent post on editing the Start Menu in Peppermint Linux.)

 The first question was, how much freedom do I have to organize or replace the Start Menu?
 It took (1 2 3) searches and some digging around, but eventually I found webpages answering that question to some extent.
 To my surprise, the general answer seemed to be that Linux was not remotely as flexible as Windows for this purpose.
 Indeed, sometimes I found surprising hostility to the very idea that Linux would want to add useful features found in Windows.